ImpNet: Imperceptible and blackbox-undetectable backdoors in compiled neural networks: Introduction

 \section{Introduction}

 }

 Can you be sure that the model you deploy is the model you designed?
 When compilers are involved, the answer is a resounding no, as was demonstrated back in 1984 by \citet{thompson1984reflections}.
-In general, compiled programs lack \emph{provenance}: it is usually impossible to prove that the machine code performs exactly the same computation as the original algorithm.
+In general, compiled programs lack \emph{provenance}: it is usually impossible to prove that the machine code performs the same computation as the original algorithm.
 We need a trustworthy compiler if backdoors are to be prevented.

 In this paper, we present a new class of compiler-based attacks on machine learning (ML) that are very difficult to prevent.
-Not only is it possible for existing weight-based backdoors to be inserted by a malicious compiler, but a whole new class of backdoors can be inserted: ImpNet.
+Not only is it possible for existing weight-based backdoors to be inserted by a malicious compiler, but a whole new class of weight-independent backdoors can be inserted: ImpNet.
 ImpNet is \emph{imperceptible}, in that a human observer would not be able to detect the trigger, and \emph{blackbox-undetectable}, in that it does not touch the outputs of clean input, and the entropy of the trigger is too high for it to occur randomly in validation data, or for a defender who has knowledge of the trigger style to search for it.
 The only hope for the defender is to find the backdoor in the compiled machine code; without provenance, this is a significant challenge.

-We introduce an overview of the ML pipeline, which we illustrate in \rfig{taxonomy}.
+We introduce an overview of the ML pipeline, which we illustrate in \rfig{pipeline}.
 In this overview, we systematize many attack vectors in ML.
 Many of them have already been explored (see \rtbl{classification}), while others have not.
 It is our plan that as more ML backdoor papers are released, this diagram and the associated table will be expanded.
-We encourage researchers to view, discuss, and suggest changes to the overview by visiting \href{https://mlbackdoors.soc.srcf.net/}{https://mlbackdoors.soc.srcf.net}.
+We encourage researchers to view, discuss, and contribute to the live version of this overview at \url{https://ml.backdoors.uk}

-Quite a number of papers have discussed backdoor defences, but to our knowledge none is sufficient to detect ImpNet.
-Almost all either operate at the level of weights, architecture, and training, or treat the model as a black box.
+Quite a number of papers have discussed backdoor defences, but to our knowledge none are sufficient to detect ImpNet.
+Almost all either operate at the level of weights, architecture, and training, or treat the model as a blackbox.
 This is explored in detail in \rsec{defences}.